K-Sato1995/gatsbyBlog/content/posts/Utilize-settings.yml-in-Rails-applications/index.md

 ---
 title: "Utilize settings.yml in Rails applications"
-description: Utilize settings.yml in Rails applications by using a gem called settingslogic.
 slug: utilize-settings-yml-in-rails-applications
 date: 2019-07-04
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Rails
   - Gem
+description: Utilize settings.yml in Rails applications by using a gem called settingslogic.
 ---
 # Installation
 Add the following line to your Gemfile and run `bundle install`.